alex-toy/resdhift_P3/README.md

 ## 2. Configuration of project

-You need to have an AWS account to run the complee analysis.
+You need to have an AWS account to run the complete analysis.

 1. Copy the *dwh.cfg* into a safe place.
 2. Fill in all fields except *LOG_DATA*, *LOG_JSONPATH*, *SONG_DATA* which are already filled and *DWH_ENDPOINT*, *DWH_ROLE_ARN* which will be automatically filled for you.